 You can plan a trip down to the minute with military precision.
 But even the most seasoned travelers know that things often can, and do, go wrong on the road.
 Luckily, many travel rewards credit cards offer a benefit called trip cancellation insurance that covers you in case you need to change your plans or cancel altogether.
 Here's what you need to know about trip cancellation insurance, the credit cards that offer it, and how to make the most of it.

 Credit Cards That Offer Trip Cancellation Insurance

 The Platinum Card® from American Express: If your qualifying round trip is canceled or interrupted for covered reasons, this card covers claims for up to $10,000 per trip and $20,000 per eligible card per 12-consecutive-month period.
-This card is currently offering new applicants up to 100,000 Membership Rewards points after they use their card to make $6,000 in purchases in the first 6 months.
-Its annual fee is $695.
+This card is currently offering new applicants up to 80,000 Membership Rewards points after they use their card to make $6,000 in purchases in the first 6 months.
+Its annual fee is $695 (rates and fees).
 Terms apply; read card details for more.
 Something to know before you apply: This card doesn't not work like a traditional credit card, and your ability to carry a balance can be limited to certain charges.

 How Does Trip Cancellation Insurance Work?

 Trip cancellation insurance usually covers non-refundable prepaid travel expenses if your trip is canceled or interrupted due to unexpected events.
 As with any type of insurance, though, you can bet that there are plenty of conditions.
 Don't expect to get any money back if, for example, you simply change your mind and want to cancel your plans.
 Rather, trip cancellation insurance is meant to kick in when unforeseen circumstances arise and make it impossible to start or continue your trip.
 Here are the general outlines of trip cancellation insurance, though the exact coverage will vary by card.